← Back to Skills / Marketplace / jarvis

 Data is the decoration

-Jarvis interfaces use data the way other styles use illustration — not just to inform, but to create texture and communicate the depth of the system.
+Jarvis interfaces use data the way other styles use illustration — to inform and to create texture and communicate the depth of the system.
 Secondary readouts, progress arcs, coordinate indicators, percentage displays — these populate the interface with evidence of computation.
-Not all of it needs to be read.
-It just needs to be felt.
+It's there to be felt.

 04 · Use With Claude / Cursor